Prelf1992/explainable-ai-toolkit/README.md

 * Commit 15: Test: Refactor code in UI to align with standards. at 2024-11-11 15:00:25
 * Commit 16: Perf: Improve styling of component to ensure stability. at 2024-11-11 10:33:32
 * Commit 17: Chore: Update build config dependencies to ensure stability. at 2024-11-13 13:01:10
+* Commit 18: Fix: Update documentation for data model for better maintainability. at 2024-11-14 16:35:04